 Does Zantac cause cancer?
 It is hard to construct an argument against the notion that Zantac causes cancer.
 The evidence that NDMA causes cancer is overwhelming.
 No ranitidine lawsuit defendant will dispute that this contaminant is a carcinogen.
 (Update: This is wrong.
 Zantac defense lawyers struggle to admit the sky is blue.)

 NDMA has repeatedly caused cancer in every animal lab test in the last 40 years.
 Zantac has the constituent molecules to form NDMA.
 Ranitidine medications degrade from chemical reactions caused by heat, humidity, and time into NDMA.
 They also degrade in the Zantac user’s stomach, particularly interacting with foods high in nitrates.
-There is further concern about how Zantac can degrade to NDMA over time, requiring shorter expiration dates and warnings about the risks.
+There is further concern about how Zantac can degrade over time to form NDMA, necessitating shorter expiration dates and warnings about the associated risks.

 Valisure NDMA Testing Findings NMDA in Zantac